-The desert might seem like a dry, dead place, but don’t let the scorching summer temps fool you — its been thriving with plants used in holistic medicine for centuries.
+The desert might seem like a dry, dead place, but don’t let the scorching summer temps fool you.
+The Sonoran Desert is thriving with plants that have been used in holistic medicine for centuries.

 In this article, we highlight the iconic features of the Sonoran Desert and explore the holistic benefits of the ingredients that inspired our new CBD Bombs of The Desert collection.

 The Sonoran Desert is home to a variety of creatures.
 Some of the larger mammals found here include the javelina, coyote, Mexican wolf, bighorn sheep, mountain lion, and bobcat.
 The largest population of hummingbirds is found in the Sonoran Desert, along with 35% of all North American butterflies.
 More than 450 species of birds nest or migrate along the Sonoran rivers, and there are 96 reptiles not found anywhere else in the world.
 Many bird species are native to the area, including the greater roadrunner, Gila woodpecker, and the burrowing owl.

 If you type the Sonoran Desert into Google, there is one commonality in all the photos: the iconic Saguaro Cactus.
 This cactus is emblematic of the Sonoran Desert and stands out amongst the desert landscape.
 This species of cactus is native to the Sonoran region — not found anywhere else in the world.
 Two essential elements of the local climate directly contribute to the Saguaro’s ability to survive and thrive in the region: climate and rainfall.